DUAL DIAGNOSIS

 PICA

-Pica is an eating disorder that involves eating things that are not food or offer no nutritional value, such as pebbles, charcoal, metal, clay, paper, paint, or soap.
-Typically, people with pica will eat normal food.
-Pica often occurs in childhood, but it can occur in adolescence or adulthood.
+Pica is an eating disorder in which people eat things that are not food or offer no nutritional value, such as pebbles, charcoal, metal, clay, paper, paint, or soap.
+Typically, people with pica eat normal food.
+Pica often occurs in childhood, but it can also occur in adolescence or adulthood.

 Rumination Disorder

 Rumination disorder involves the repeated regurgitation and re-chewing of food.
-The food is either regurgitated into the mouth and re-chewed and swallowed or spit out.
-It is usually voluntary, but it can become a learned involuntary behavior with time.
+The food is either regurgitated into the mouth, re-chewed, swallowed, or spit out.
+It is usually voluntary but can become a learned involuntary behavior with time.

 The symptoms of rumination disorder include: